- Traffic Management

 The Town of Fuquay-Varina is committed to providing information on our transportation projects.
-In 2022, nine projects are in the design phase and construction will begin 2023.
+Ten projects are in the design phase as of January 2023.
 Learn a dash more by exploring these pages.

 ON THIS PAGE:

 Learn all about the Town of Fuquay-Varina's transportation improvement projects that are recently completely, under construction, or planned for the future!
 Navigate below for the full Project List, our most Recent Updates, and Frequently Asked Questions.